Updated for the 2025 winter season

 Southern Minnesota

-Blue Mounds State Park- February 4th 6pm-8pm Blue Mounds offers a 3 mile hike in it’s beautiful southwest Minnesota park, near Luverne.
+Blue Mounds State Park- January 25th, 2025 5:30pm-8pm Blue Mounds offers a 3 mile hike in it’s beautiful southwest Minnesota park, near Luverne.
 Be sure to warm up after the hike in the picnic shelter with hot cocoa or settle in by the campfire.

 Passes- Day Pass to enter Park ($7)